vladimirlojanica/ideas/README.md

 ## 67. Hardware Review

-A hardware reiew process shows how powerful your current set of detected hardware is.
+A hardware review process shows how powerful your current set of detected hardware is.

  * show which components are letting your machine down
- * show approximate value at release vs current value
+ * show approximate value at release vs. current value
  * show benchmark results
  * shows release date and hardware generation
  * shows what applications might struggle with this configuration